 iRobot Corp., Bedford, Mass., is being awarded a $28,776,935 modification to previously awarded contract for the procurement of Man Transportable Robotic System production systems, depot level repair parts, spare kits, depot repair services, parts supply, training, engineering enhancements, configuration management and approved accessories.
 The Man Transportable Robotic System is a small robotic vehicle used by Explosive Ordnance Disposal technicians to conduct remote reconnaissance, render safe, and/or dispose of explosive devices.
 The Naval Surface Warfare Center, Indian Head Division, Indian Head, Md., is the contracting activity.

 Lockheed Martin Mission Systems and Training, Owego, N.Y., is being awarded a $13,516,318 cost-plus-fixed-fee delivery order #4083 against a previously issued basic ordering agreement for the implementation, integration and testing of MH-60R data link/data fusion enhancements to existing MH-60R capabilities as a software modification.
 The Naval Air Systems Command, Patuxent River, Md. is the contracting activity.

-TCOM Limited Partnership (TCOM L.P.), Columbia, Md., is being awarded a $10,701,961 firm-fixed-price delivery order against a previously issued basic ordering agreement for engineering, integration, system maintenance/repair services, and training for the continued development of advanced sensors and systems in support of the Army's Persistent Ground Surveillance System (PGSS) Program.
+NAVMAR Applied Sciences Corp., Warminster, Pa., is being awarded a $17,970,662 cost-plus-fixed-fee delivery order against a previously issued basic ordering agreement for engineering, integration, system maintenance/repair services, and training for the continued development of advanced sensors and systems in support of naval aviation missions of the Special Operations Command.
 The Naval Air Warfare Center Aircraft Division, Lakehurst, N.J., is the contracting activity.